HectorLeeYE/CS301_Redirect/README.md

 # CS301_Redirect
 My personal contribution was OTP frontend and backend (implementation of login, generation, verification, error logging and scenario handling), along with making a publicly available JWKS Endpoint.

-My personal contribution was OTP frontend and backend (implementation of login, generation, verification, error logging and scenario handling), along with making a publicly available JWKS Endpoint.

 The original is hard to make public, so there'll only be a video demo.